Sold a Sum

 Not because teachers don’t care.

-But because we’ve been sold a story.
+But because we were sold a story.

-It goes something like this:
+It goes like this:

 It looks good.

-It feels good.
+It feels progressive.

 It ticks every box on the observation form.

-They still count on their fingers.
+They still rely on finger counting.

-And we’ve convinced ourselves that’s okay.
+And we’ve told ourselves that’s okay.

 That’s the scandal.